What to Expect on Possession Day

 In terms of cleanliness, again, you should expect the property to be in similar condition as when you bought it, but there is nothing that requires a seller to clean the property to a certain standard.

 Once you’ve taken possession, if you find the property is not in substantially the same condition or if something has been removed and should not have been, you need to call your lawyer as it will become a legal issue between you and the seller.
 By the time you get the keys, the money has typically transferred to the seller.
-Your real estate professional can attempt to discuss the matter with the seller’s representative, but if things aren’t fixed to your satisfaction, your only recourse is to speak to your lawyer.
+Your real estate licensee can attempt to discuss the matter with the seller’s representative, but if things aren’t fixed to your satisfaction, your only recourse is to speak to your lawyer.